thomasmol/cog-whisper-diarization/README.md

 - `group_segments: bool`: Group segments of the same speaker shorter than 2 seconds apart.
 Default is `True`.
 - `num_speakers: int`: Number of speakers.
 Leave empty to autodetect.
 Must be between 1 and 50.
 - `language: str`: Language of the spoken words as a language code like 'en'.
 Leave empty to auto detect language.
 - `prompt: str`: Vocabulary: provide names, acronyms, and loanwords in a list.
 Use punctuation for best accuracy.
+Also now used as 'hotwords' paramater in transcribing,
 - `offset_seconds: int`: Offset in seconds, used for chunked inputs.
 Default is 0.
 - `transcript_output_format: str`: Specify the format of the transcript output: individual words with timestamps, full text of segments, or a combination of both.
   - Default is `both`.